Tsunejirō

 Tsunejirō is a masculine Japanese given name.

-Possible writings
+Written forms

 Tsunejirō can be written using different combinations of kanji characters.
 Here are some examples:

 The characters used for "jiro" (二郎 or 次郎) literally means "second son" and usually used as a suffix to a masculine name, especially for the second child.
 The "tsune" part of the name can use a variety of characters, each of which will change the meaning of the name ("常" for usual, "恒" for always, "毎" and so on).